Ramblurr/Quechua/audio/stories/kundur.markdown

 layout: index
 title: Kundur (The Condor)- Quechua Language Notes
 teaser-img: stories/kundur
 teaser: A story in Quechua about a condor and his girl.
+Listen and read!
 ---

 # Kundur (The Condor)